themitosan/grpp/README.md

 <a id="how-to-import-git-repos"></a>
 ### How to import git repos

-There is some ways you can perform this operation: By importing them one by one, a repo list or even all repos from a specific user.
+There is some ways you can do this: By importing them one by one, a repo list or even all repos from a specific user.

 <a id="import-single-repo"></a>
 #### Single repo